-According to Brazilian resolution 2.126/2015, the publication of self-portrait (selfie) in work and care situations, in situations such as before or after surgery, for example, is prohibited.
+According to Brazilian resolution 2.126/2015, the publication of self-portraits (selfies) in work and care situations, in situations such as before or after surgery, for example, is prohibited.

-This measure aims at an ethical attitude towards their relationship with patients, as many end up having their privacy violated because of this, including with embarrassing situations.
+This measure aims at an ethical attitude towards their relationship with patients, as many end up having their privacy violated because of this, including in embarrassing situations.